 We have incurred significant losses since our inception.
 Our ability to generate product revenue sufficient to achieve profitability will depend on the successful development and commercialization of one or more of our product candidates.
-Our net losses were \$6.0 million and \$4.0 million for the three-month periods ended September 30, 2023 and 2022, respectively, and \$16.6 million and \$13.1 million for the nine-month periods ended September 30, 2023, we had an accumulated deficit of \$86.0 million.
+Our net losses were \$6.0 million and \$4.0 million for the three-month periods ended September 30, 2023 and 2022, respectively, and \$16.6 million and \$13.1 million for the nine-month periods ended September 30, 2023 and 2022, respectively.
+See "Results of Operations" below for an explanation of the fluctuations in our net losses.
+As of September 30, 2023, we had an accumulated deficit of \$86.0 million.